beerose/pp6/README.md

 # pp6
-VHDL like but simplier pp6 language interpreter
+VHDL like but simpler pp6 language interpreter

 ### TO DO:
 write slightly better README.MD